17-year-old dead, two others injured in Bessemer shooting

 The shooting occurred in a store on the 2800 block of Dartmouth Ave around 4:50 p.m.

-One male was transported by private car to UAB West, and one female left by ambulance, although it was unclear if she had suffered from a gunshot or another type of injury.
-Another male, the teenager, was found dead inside the store, police said Tuesday.
+One man was transported by private car to UAB West, and one female left by ambulance, although it was unclear if she had suffered from a gunshot or another type of injury.
+Acorian Marquette King, 17, of Bessemer, was found dead inside the store, police said Tuesday.

 There are currently no suspects in custody related to the incident.